GDSC-BIET/Getting-started-with-GitHub/README.md

 # Getting-started-with-GitHub
-This repository is created to teach the basics of Git and help everyone to get started with GitHub
+This repository is created to teach the basics of Git and help everyone to get started with GitHub.

+(Work in progress)